open-campaign-logger/generator-library/GeneratorGuide.md

 Any of the metadata properties can be omitted.
 Still, using them is recommended, as they make sharing tables easier and can be useful reminders even for yourself.

 Include whichever optional properties that are relevant for the file.
-All of the optional properties are included in the *_empty_template* sample file for reference.
+All of the optional properties are included in the `_empty_template.json` sample file for reference.

 The following optional properties can be used:

-* **explanation**: A one-sentence explanation of the table: what kind of results can be expected.
+* **`explanation`**: A one-sentence explanation of the table: what kind of results can be expected.

-* **structure**: A brief explanation of the structure of the file and the conventions used.
+* **`structure`**: A brief explanation of the structure of the file and the conventions used.
 This is useful especially for complex generators whose logic can be difficult to decipher.
-The *_empty_template* sample file contains a basic example of a structure property.
+The `_empty_template.json` sample file contains a basic example of a structure property.
 You can modify it to your liking.

-* **note**: Notes and instructions for other users, especially for those who plan to update the table.
+* **`note`**: Notes and instructions for other users, especially for those who plan to update the table.
 The note should make the logic easier to understand. for example explain some strange seeming details of the implementation.
-As an example, the modification table contains the following note:
+As an example, the `modifier.json` generator contains the following note:

-      Note: Does not include 'quite', as its meaning can vary.
+      "note": "Does not include 'quite', as its meaning can vary.",

+* **`format`**: Help tables that are called by different tables must have their content worded in a format that is compatible with the calls.
+The property can be used to add about a note about this - for example if the entries should match singular or plural forms, or both.
+This example is from the `complication.json` table:

+		"format": "'X is/are {complication}'.
+No full stop in the end.",

-* **bugs**: If there are known problems with the table, they can be listed  here.
+* **`bugs`**: If there are known problems with the table, they can be listed  here.
 This helps you (or whoever next works on the table) to notice the pitfalls, and maybe even fix them.

-* **to do**: Information to you and other table authors about still missing functionality and ideas for expansion.
+* **`to do`**: Information to you and other table authors about still missing functionality and ideas for expansion.

-* **see**: If there are related generator files that could be helpful, they can be mentioned here.
+* **`see`**: If there are related generator files that could be helpful, they can be mentioned here.

-* **date**: The date of the last update, preferably using the international notation of year-month-day (for example *2017-09-27*).
+* **`date`**: The date of the last update, preferably using the international notation of year-month-day (for example *2017-09-27*).
 This helps in sorting the tables and also lets others to see if the file is likely to still be in active development.

-* **authors**: Persons who have contributed to the file, listed in chronological order (the newest contributor last).
+* **`authors`**: Persons who have contributed to the file, listed in chronological order (the newest contributor last).
 Listing all of the authors is not only polite, it also helps other users who may want to give feedback or ask for assistance.

-* **sources**: This property is for listing the references and other information sources that have been helpful when creating the file.
+* **`sources`**: This property is for listing the references and other information sources that have been helpful when creating the file.
 This helps others to expand the file and find more information about the subject.

-* **genre**: If the table is intended for only certain genres, it can be specified here.
+* **`genre`**: If the table is intended for only certain genres, it can be specified here.
 This presents one way to scan for suitable tables.
 Commonly used genres are the following:

-  * *fantasy* - imaginary realms of myth and magic
+  * **fantasy** (imaginary realms of myth and magic)
-  * *futuristic* - science fiction worlds in
+  * **futuristic** (science fiction worlds in)
-  * *historical* - some period of real-world history
+  * **historical** (some period of real-world history)
-  * *modern* - contemporary settings resembling the real world
+  * **modern** (contemporary settings resembling the real world)
-  * *mythological* - mundane world with hidden, mythic secrets
+  * **myth** (mundane world with hidden, mythic secrets)
-  * *universal* - not specific to a genre
+  * **universal** (not specific to a genre)

   Using these common categories helps to organize the tables in a standard way, but any genre definition can be used.

-* **categories**: The categories property specifies a class in which the file belongs to.
+* **`categories`**: The categories property specifies a class in which the file belongs to.
 This is used for organizing the generator files in the Campaign Logger user interface.
-Select one from the following:
+It is recommended to select one of the following values:

-  * *character* - PC and NPC generation
+  * **character** (PC and NPC generation)
-  * *encounter* - events and random encounters
+  * **encounter** (events and random encounters)
-  * *item* - equipment and treasure generation
+  * **item** (equipment and treasure generation)
-  * *magic* - spells and magic items
+  * **magic** (spells and magic items)
-  * *meta* - metadata, such as templates and examples
+  * **meta** (metadata, such as templates and examples)
-  * *monster* - beast and creature generation
+  * **monster** (beast and creature generation)
-  * *name* - person, item and location names
+  * **name** (person, item and location names)
-  * *story* - plot and adventure generation
+  * **story** (plot and adventure generation)
-  * *utility* - help tables for use by other tables
+  * **utility** (help tables for use by other tables)
-  * *world* - locations, cultures and history
+  * **world** (locations, cultures and history)

-  While it is possible to specify also other categories, it is recommended to pick from the above list.
-This makes it easier to organize all tables in a uniform way.
+  The categories property can contain freeform text, so it is possible to specify also other categories.
+But using a value from the above list makes it easier to organize tables by different contributors in a uniform way.

-* **tags**: Tags are a more freeform way to organize the generator files.
+* **`tags`**: Tags are a more freeform way to organize the generator files.
 They make it easier to find content that is related to a keyword.
-Tags should be preceded by the hash symbol (#) and separated by commas.
+Tags should be preceded by the hash symbol (`#`) and separated by commas.
 You can specify as many tags as you like.

   Examples of tags could be for example the following:

       "tags": "#sea, #caribbean, #pirates"

 If some of the metadata properties are not relevant, they can of course be omitted.
-(For example if there are no relevant references for the "see" property.)
+(For example if there are no relevant references for the `see` property.)

 It is also possible to define additional properties in the JSON files.
 However, it is recommended to stick to the properties defined above.
 This way it is easier to automatically categorize the tables, for example.

-Also tables can use these metadata properties, such as an *explanation* to add notes specific to a particular subtable.
+Also tables can use these metadata properties, such as an `explanation` to add notes specific to a particular subtable.
 These metadata properties are completely optional.

 This example from the direction table contains a note explaining why the called subtables are named as they are: